Working for Victoria initiative

 Support for the sector to recover

 Current students will continue to have access to the training they need to get a job and help us get through the coronavirus crisis.
 New students, particularly those who find themselves in changed circumstances, will benefit from TAFEs increasing their online and remote learning.
-Business and industry will benefit from TAFEs' continued ability to produce graduates with the skills we need to recover from the impacts of the coronavirus (COVID-19) pandemic.
+Business and industry will benefit from TAFEs' continued ability to produce graduates with the skills we need to recover from the impacts of the COVID-19 pandemic.

 Emergency support for international students